Homology of spaces of curves on blowups: Posets of divisors and section spaces

 \section{Posets of divisors and section spaces}

-In this section, we introduce a family of topological posets and use them to resolve spaces of algebraic sections satisfying certain incidence conditions.
+In this section, we introduce a family of topological posets and use them to stratify spaces of algebraic sections by incidence conditions.
 The level of generality taken here is greater than necessary for our main application, but we have found the general framework helpful, and include it with an eye towards later work.
 We will include the case relevant for applications as a running example.